ribsthakkar/HierarchicalKarting/README.md

 # Hierarchical Karting
-Abstract - We develop a hierarchical controller for head-to-head autonomous racing.
+Abstract - We develop a hierarchical controller for head-to-head autonomous racing and autonomous racing amongst teams composed of cooperative agents subject to realistic safety and fairness rules.
 A high-level planner approximates the race as a discrete game with simplified dynamics and encodes the complex safety and fairness rules seen in real-life racing and calculates a series of target waypoints.
 The low-level controller takes the resulting waypoints